saakshigoswami/PlantConnect---Talk-With-Plants./README.md

 ## 📸 Overview

-PlantBuddy is an immersive bio-interaction system that lets you **touch your plant, talk to your plant, and even mint its emotions/data to Aptos blockchain with IPFS storage**.
+PlantBuddy is an immersive bio-interaction system that lets you **touch your plant, talk to your plant, and even mint its emotions/data to Confluence Coud**.

 Using: